st1p3kolovrat/InspectMobileAppsViaBrowser/README.md

 ##Android
 write about Android .....

-Install application to your Android device.
+ ### STEP 1: Install application to your Android device.
 You usually have `release` and `debug`.
 Make sure it is debug version.

-*Note:* If you install release version you will not be able to inspect the app
+**Note:** If you install release version you will not be able to inspect the app .
+.
+.